pistachiochoco/Spla3-discord-bot/README.md

 - League Match(リーグマッチ): `/league <number>`
   - Not implemented in game now

-`<number>` is a required argument which means the number of schedules it will be returned.
+`<number>` is a required argument which means the number of schedules it will return.
+The maximum of this value is `12`.
 <br><br>
 ### Commands with prefix `?`
 #### Fetch battle schedules by time (時間順)